Home

 (Sri Ramana Maharshi, the eminent sage of Tiruvannamalai, South India)

-(Sri Nisargadatta Maharaj, the eminent sage of Bombay)
+(Sri Nisargadatta Maharaj, the illustrious sage of Bombay)